Image editing: Basics of image editing

-Raster images are stored in a computer in the form of a grid of picture elements, or pixels.
+Raster images are stored on a computer in the form of a grid of picture elements, or pixels.
 These pixels contain the image's color and brightness information.
 Image editors can change the pixels to enhance the image in many ways.
-The pixels can be changed as a group, or individually, by the sophisticated algorithms within the image editors.
+The pixels can be changed as a group or individually by the sophisticated algorithms within the image editors.
 This article mostly refers to bitmap graphics editors, which are often used to alter photographs and other raster graphics.
-However, vector graphics software, such as Adobe Illustrator, CorelDRAW, Xara Designer Pro or Inkscape, are used to create and modify vector images, which are stored as descriptions of lines, Bézier curves, and text instead of pixels.
+However, vector graphics software, such as Adobe Illustrator, CorelDRAW, Xara Designer Pro or Inkscape, is used to create and modify vector images, which are stored as descriptions of lines, Bézier curves, and text instead of pixels.
 It is easier to rasterize a vector image than to vectorize a raster image; how to go about vectorizing a raster image is the focus of much research in the field of computer vision.
 Vector images can be modified more easily because they contain descriptions of the shapes for easy rearrangement.
 They are also scalable, being rasterizable at any resolution.

 Automatic image enhancement

 Camera or computer image editing programs often offer basic automatic image enhancement features that correct color hue and brightness imbalances as well as other image editing features, such as red eye removal, sharpness adjustments, zoom features and automatic cropping.
 These are called automatic because generally they happen without user interaction or are offered with one click of a button or mouse button or by selecting an option from a menu.
 Additionally, some automatic editing features offer a combination of editing actions with little or no user interaction.

+Software apps offering automatic enhancement of images or photos include Adobe, Fotor, Picsart, Radiant Photo, Skylum and Imagen.

 Super-resolution imaging

-Digital data compression

-Many image file formats use data compression to reduce file size and save storage space.
-Digital compression of images may take place in the camera, or can be done in the computer with the image editor.
-When images are stored in JPEG format, compression has already taken place.
-Both cameras and computer programs allow the user to set the level of compression.

-Some compression algorithms, such as those used in PNG file format, are lossless, which means no information is lost when the file is saved.
-By contrast, the more popular JPEG file format uses a lossy compression algorithm (based on discrete cosine transform coding) by which the greater the compression, the more information is lost, ultimately reducing image quality or detail that can not be restored.
-JPEG uses knowledge of the way the human brain and eyes perceive color to make this loss of detail less noticeable.

-Image editor features
+Image editing that affects content

 Listed below are some of the most used capabilities of the better graphics manipulation programs.
 The list is by no means all-inclusive.
 There are a myriad of choices associated with the application of most of these features.